14 springtime water-garden care tips

 9. Critical: Shade the water (at least one-third of the surface should be shaded, some experts say).
 Ponds in full sun will be most challenging to manage, and algae will romp.
 Shading can be accomplished by (surprise!) siting your pond in part shade, or planting shrubbery or grasses or other shade-casting things nearby.
 Most important and easier:

 10. Floating water plants will shade the pond surface (and some also help with overall water health besides blocking light that would encourage algae).
-They are essential.
-I love tiny Azolla, for instance, but you might prefer big, bold water lilies, or towering pots of large-leaved elephant ears.
+They are essential; I order by mail from Waterford Gardens but there are many such sources.
+I love tiny Azolla, for instance, called fairy moss, and slightly larger Salvinia and even tiniest duckweed (Lemna), you might prefer big, bold water lilies, or towering pots of large-leaved elephant ears.
 Note: Never put water-garden plants into natural waterways, lakes, ponds, etc.

 11. One more shading tactic: non-toxic black water dye (sold as a powder or liquid; the powder seems far more concentrated), which I also like because it helps hide the submersed plumbing in my small pools.
 I’d use it for that reason alone, though various labels also claim it reduces light in the water.
 The dye lasts a few weeks or a month, then needs to be reapplied.

 12. If floating foamy-looking or stringy algae does occur, reduce it promptly.
 You can use a net, but I do it with my hand, moving in a swirling motion to gather it into clumps.
 Squeamish?
 Use a bamboo cane in the same motion.

 13. Net the surface in fall, or not?
 Experts advise placing a net over the pond in fall to prevent debris from re-entering the pool, but my frogs, birds and other pond visitors and residents would strongly object (and even potentially be injured trying to navigate such netting).